 By this time in the 21st Century, I’m hoping that we’ve all got the diversity message: gender, race, age, sexual orientation (you too California) don’t matter when hiring people for jobs or when managing them.
 However, it turns out that there’s been a pink elephant lurking in the room that […]

 Dr. Anderson recently addressed a management training program for new IT leaders.
 As a part of his presentation, Dr. Anderson told the story of the Piper Alpha drilling platform that bust into flames in the middle of the North Sea in 1988.

 Welcome to the 21st Century where all IT workers now view themselves as temporary workers.
 The constant cycles of downsizing and outsourcing have made even the most committed workers view their jobs as being not so much as a career, but rather as a temporary pit-stop.

 A question that I often get asked by both new and old IT leaders is “how can I become a better manger?”
 The question is a simple one that has complex answers.
-What all IT leaders want is to become one of those leaders who has the ability to get all of our employees to […]
+What all IT leaders want is to become one of those leaders who has the ability to get […]

 The workplace is a-changing.
 As more younger workers start to flood into IT departments (ok, “Millennials” if you must) a lot of what used to work from a management point-of-view has stopped working and this is leaving IT managers with more questions than solutions.
-There are roughly 80 million workers in this next wave and […]
+There are roughly 80 million workers […]